Fixitfetish/fpga_potpourri/VHDL/cplxlib/_readme_cplx.md

 that includes the required additional "signed" arithmetic and comes with this package.
 The CPLX_PKG is available for VHDL-1993 and VHDL-2008.
 While the VHDL-1993 variant has limitations and might need to be extended manually the VHDL-2008 variant has the full flexibility in terms of supported bit resolution.
-Boths variants have been developed to be more or less compatible.
+Both variants have been developed to be more or less compatible.

 The main interface base type is the complex record "CPLX" which includes the most common signals required for pipelining and streaming of complex data.